-- 1. This document is the Statement of Common Ground (SoCG) between the London Borough of Camden and the City of Westminster. - It has been prepared to demonstrate that Camden's Local Plan Proposed Submission Draft is 'based on effective joint working on cross boundary strategic matters' in accordance with Paragraph 36 of the National Planning Framework (NPPF) throughout the plan preparation period and will inform further engagement to ensure effective implementation of Local Plan policies. - 3.
-It focuses on areas of agreement, any areas of disagreement and ongoing discussions between London Borough of Camden and the City of Westminster on strategic cross boundary matters. - 4.
+- 1. This document is the Statement of Common Ground (SoCG) between the London Boroughs of Camden and Brent. - 2.
+It has been prepared to demonstrate that Camden's Local Plan Proposed Submission Draft is 'based on effective joint working on cross boundary strategic matters' in accordance with Paragraph 36 of the National Planning Framework (NPPF) throughout the plan preparation period and will inform further engagement to ensure effective implementation of Local Plan policies. - 3.
+It focuses on areas of agreement, any areas of disagreement and ongoing discussions between London Boroughs of Camden and Brent on strategic cross boundary matters. - 4.
 In the spirit of collaboration, the document has been prepared as a 'live' document, that can be updated as matters progress and agreement is reached on outstanding issues.
 It therefore includes details on mechanisms for monitoring, reviewing and updating.
-This should be read in conjunction with the Statement of Common Ground between Camden and Westminster prepared for the Westminster Local Plan, which was signed April 2024. - 5.
+This should be read in conjunction with the Statement of Common Ground between Camden and Brent prepared for the Brent Local Plan, which was signed March 2020. - 5.
 The London Borough of Camden is reviewing its Local Plan 2017 and Site Allocations 2013.
 Camden published a Draft Site Allocations Local Plan for consultation in February - April 2020, with further consultation on the Plan undertaken in December 2021 - January 2022.
 It was then decided to incorporate the Site Allocations into the draft Local Plan, rather than take it forward as a separate document.
 Following a call for views consultation in November 2022 -January 2023, consultation on a draft new Local Plan took place in January -March 2024. - In response to the previous engagement rounds and updated evidence, revisions have been made to the Local Plan.
-Camden are undertaking consultation on the Camden Local Plan Proposed Submission Draft (Regulation 19) from Apil to June 2025, with submission to the Planning Inspectorate expected in the Autumn 2025. - 7.
-The Westminster City Plan 2019 2040 was adopted in April 2021.
-Following a change in political administration, a partial review of the City Plan to revise the affordable housing policy, introduce a new retrofit first policy, and the proposed inclusion of some site allocations was instigated.
-Examination hearings on the Partial Review concluded in early May 2025.
-Upon adoption of the Partial Review, the council will embark of a Full Review.
+Camden is undertaking consultation on the Camden Local Plan Proposed Submission Draft (Regulation 19) from Apil to June 2025, with submission to the Planning Inspectorate expected in the Autumn 2025. - 7.
+The Brent Local Plan 2019 2041 was adopted in February 2022.